Fast Mixing of Data Augmentation Algorithms: Bayesian Probit, Logit, and Lasso Regression: Introduction

 The remainder of the paper is organized as follows.
-In Section~\ref{s:setup}, we formally introduce the notion of mixing time, as well as the three DA algorithms under study.
+In Section~\ref{s:setup}, we formally introduce the notion of mixing time and the three DA algorithms under study.
 In Section~\ref{s:main}, we present the main results of upper bounds on mixing times.
-We compare our results with the best known guarantees of alternative algorithms in Section~\ref{s:comparison}.
-Section~\ref{s:proof} is devoted to the proofs of the main results. \revise{We conclude in Section~\ref{s:conclude} by discussing several future research directions.}
+Section~\ref{s:proof} is devoted to the proofs of the main results.
+We conclude in Section~\ref{s:conclude} by discussing several future research directions.
+We perform numerical experiments to assess our guarantees and compare our results with the best known guarantees of alternative algorithms in Appendix \ref{s:experiments} and Appendix \ref{s:comparison}, respectively.

-\section{Problem Setup}
+\section{Problem setup}

 This section is devoted to formally stating the goal of our analysis and introducing the algorithmic details of ProbitDA, LogitDA, and LassoDA.
 To dive straight into our topic, we assume familiarity with the basic concepts of Markov chains, a rigorous introduction of which can be found in \cite{levin2017markov}.